huanfe1/blog/articles/drafts/The-Dead-of-the-Author.md

 I know something about the girl in this picture, she has a lot of bad press.
 But I still like this picture.
 This act may seem a little unbelievable to some people.
 But in my opinion this picture is just the work of this girl.
 It is not a symbol of this girl, it is just a picture, what does my liking this picture have to do with this girl?

 Don't associate the work with its author, liking the work doesn't mean liking the author.

+Don't think about anything he got to germen